william-ferguson-au/asymmetric-crypto/README.md

 random-symmetric-crypto
 =======================

-Provides a very simple library that uses public key crypto to encrypt any size data using a randomly generated symmetric key
+Provides a very simple library that uses public key crypto to encrypt any size data using a randomly generated symmetric key.